 A surge of offensive bugs has washed over our Ozaukee County neighborhood Pewaukee and Wisconsin in the past two decades: the Japanese beetle and gypsy moth to name a few.
 All are native to foreign countries.
 All have caused environmental and economic havoc in the United States, where no natural predators exist to control them.

-Tired of having to continually clean spider webs off the side of the house?
-Or, worse yet, power wash or paint every few years to get rid of accumulated webs?
+Tired of having to continually brush spider webs off the side of the building?
+Or, worse yet, power wash or paint every few years to get rid of piled-up webs?

-Something creeping on your body usually creates a variety of reactions: annoyed at best, downright scary at worst.
+Something moving on your body usually causes a range of reactions: irritated at best, downright scary at worst.

 Ticks are disgusting insects.
 They can be hazardous, too.
 The pinhead-size deer tick (one of two tick species in this area) can harbor Lyme disease.

 The Mosquito Guy's green and safe backyard treatment will keep away ticks which can carry Lyme disease but will not harm kids, bees, butterflies or earthworms.